How to Balance CrossFit and Running

 Here’s where I learned the hard way—overtraining can sneak up on you fast when balancing CrossFit and running.
 I once suffered from Achilles tendinitis and shoulder issues because I pushed my body too far, trying to do it all.
 Don’t make the same mistake.

 Be mindful of how your body feels.
 If you notice signs of overtraining, like excessive fatigue or persistent soreness, it’s time to scale back.
 Take an extra rest day, skip the next CrossFit session, or switch to a lighter workout.
-Your body needs time to recover, especially when adding intense CrossFit sessions to a running plan.
+Your body needs time to recover, especially when adding intense CrossFit sessions to a workout plan.

 Proper Form is King